jeffdinsmore/programming-language-suggester/README.md

 ## Description

-This website asks five questions to help someone determine what programming language they would like to learn.
-The results only give four different answer of programming languages
+This website asks six questions to help someone determine what programming language they would like to learn.
+The questions are satirical and not meant to give a realistically answer.
+The result only gives four different answers of programming languages.

 ## Setup/Installation Requirements

 * Clone this repository.
 * In the cloned folder, double click on index or index.html.
-If the file doesn't open, right click on index or index.html and "open with" your browser of choice._
+If the file doesn't open, right click on index or index.html and "open with" your browser of choice.

 ## Support and contact details